Yemen tribal leaders say senior al-Qaida leader killed

-SANAA, Yemen (AP) — Yemeni officials and tribal leaders say a senior al-Qaida leader has been killed in fighting in the central province of Marib.
+SANAA, Yemen (AP) — A senior al-Qaida leader was killed in fighting in Yemen’s central province of Marib while fighting alongside Yemen’s government forces battling Shiite rebels, officials and tribal leaders said Saturday.

-They told The Associated Press on Saturday that Ghalib al-Zaidi was killed a week ago while fighting alongside Yemen’s government forces battling Shiite rebels, known as Houthis.
-The Saudi-led coalition backing the government couldn’t immediately be reached for comment.
+Ghalib al-Zaidi’s death came a week ago in an exchange of fire during clashes with the rebels, known as Houthis, in the Sirwah district of Marib, they told The Associated Press.
+The fighting over the area was supported by air cover from a Saudi-led coalition backing Yemen’s internationally recognized government.

-The officials and elders spoke on condition of anonymity because they were not authorized to brief the media.
-They provided no additional details.
+The officials and elders told the AP that al-Zaidi had dozens of al-Qaida operatives under his command and had taken part in several battles against the Houthis in the province.
+They spoke on condition of anonymity because they were not authorized to brief the media.

-The U.S.-backed Saudi-led coalition has been at war with the Iran-aligned Houthis since March 2015.

 Most Read Nation & World Stories